Fresh spinach pasta is easier than you might think and the result is so delicious. Try with a simple sauce/browned butter for a tasty meal.

 Can you make fresh pasta ahead of time?

-There are a few choices in making fresh pasta head of time.
+However if you want less work before serving, you still have a couple choices.
 First, if you only want to make it an hour or so ahead, you can make the pasta, put it in bundles on a baking sheet and cover it with a cloth to keep it from drying too much.
-If you do this, just make sure you keep your pasta pretty well floured as you cut it to save it sticking.

-You can also dry pasta for another day, such as if you have time to maker a larger batch one time.
+You can also dry pasta for another day (though I recommend using some the day you make it and then save leftovers.
+It is that bit better when fresh).
 If you dry it, you'll need to hang the strips, separated so they don't stick together, until they are fully dry.
 To be safe, you are best to leave overnight.
-Then, when you cook the dried pasta just be aware it will take quite a bit longer to cook compared to being fresh so make sure you test it is done (it will take more like 8-10minutes rather than 2-3).

 Try these other homemade pasta recipes: